 Iron Galaxy Studios is a video game developer based in Chicago, Illinois.
-Former Midway employee Dave Lang is its CEO.
+Former Midway employee Adam Boyes is its CEO and Dave Lang as its C(3)PO.

 - Scribblenauts Remix - The iOS version of this Scribblenauts collection was developed by Iron Galaxy Studios working in conjunction with WB and 5th Cell.
 It features content from previous Scribblenauts games, in addition to some brand new levels exclusive to iOS.